-The Kronkosky Charitable Foundation is pleased to report on its year ended December 31, 2012.
+The Kronkosky Charitable Foundation is pleased to report on its year ended December 31, 2013.
 The Foundation serves residents of Bandera, Bexar, Comal, and Kendall counties in Texas by awarding grants across the wide range of charitable purposes summarized in the Foundation's Program Guidelines.
-During 2012, 138 grants totaling $15.2 million were approved for 125 non-profit organizations covering all four counties in the service area of the Kronkosky Charitable Foundation.
+During 2013, 143 grants totaling $15.4 million were approved for 126 non-profit organizations covering all four counties in the service area of the Kronkosky Charitable Foundation.
 These grants are made possible by the remarkable generosity of the Kronkoskys.
 Our communities are fortunate to benefit from the dedicated work done by thousands of caring staff and volunteers who carry out the missions of numerous non-profit agencies that serve our communities in so many areas of need.
 The organizations we fund are valued partners in the work of the Foundation.

 includes grant making in the area of parenting education as well as funding other programs within the community that promote early brain development of infants and toddlers.
 We suggest that non-profit agencies active in every program area of the Foundation consider how their work affects early childhood development.
 We anticipate funding early childhood programs in museums, parks, libraries and other areas.
 We hope this initiative will help put our service area on the leading edge of developing child-centered communities.